James Hoffmann: Writing

-On October 23, 2014, Hoffmann published The World Atlas of Coffee through Octopus Book Publishing Group.
+On 23 October 2014, Hoffmann published The World Atlas of Coffee through Octopus Book Publishing Group.
 The book explores coffee history, varieties, growing methods, roasting, and preparation with a focus on origin, cataloguing the coffees grown in 29 countries.
 The book was a commercial success, selling 320,000 copies, including a second edition in 2018 and translation editions in eight languages.
 The book was also critically well-received, with The Guardian describing the book as "high geekery made palatable by the evident love pulsing through every sentence."

 In 2017, Hoffmann self-published his second book, Best of Jimseven, funded through an Indiegogo campaign.
 The book was a compilation of Hoffmann's popular blog "Jimseven".

 In 2022, Hoffmann published his third book, How to Make the Best Coffee at Home through Mitchell Beazley, a part of Octopus Book Publishing Group.
 In January 2023, the book was honored at the 14th Annual Sprudgie Awards, winning in the category of "Best Coffee Magazine/Book".

 YouTube channel

-Since 2016, Hoffmann has gained popularity on the online video-sharing platform YouTube, with his channel garnering over 1 million subscribers.
+Since 2016, Hoffmann has gained popularity on YouTube's online video-sharing platform, with his channel garnering over 2.29 million subscribers.
 His channel primarily discusses the specialty coffee industry, reviews and compares coffee equipment, and evaluates different brewing methods.
 His videos are noted as being practical, easy to understand, and funny, as well as consistently thorough.
 Hoffmann's distinct personal fashion is also often noted as being part of the channel's appeal, with The Guardian describing the videos' style as "gentle chaos – with a widow's peak of expertly swooped silver hair, tortoiseshell spectacles, a penchant for woolly jumpers, and a soft voice.
 But he's not afraid to strain doughnuts into coffee or brew grounds in a bripe – a coffee pipe."